Resources Legacy Fund

 How to Apply

 Resources Legacy Fund does not have a traditional open application process.
-According to their grantmaking page: "As a general rule, RLF reaches out to potential new grantees and partners to help develop and implement program strategies."
-This means RLF typically initiates contact with potential grantees proactively as part of their strategic program development.
+According to their grantmaking page: "As a general rule, RLF reaches out to potential new grantees and partners to help develop and implement programme strategies."
+This means RLF typically initiates contact with potential grantees proactively as part of their strategic programme development.

-Applicant Resources Available: For organizations invited to apply or already in partnership with RLF, the organization provides several resources including:
+Applicant Resources Available: For organisations invited to apply or already in partnership with RLF, the organisation provides several resources including:

 - Grant Proposal Worksheet